Water flossers are an alternative to string floss

 Even with the evidence available, I know that the most effective type of interdental cleaning is the one that you will actually do.
 I want to support people to make flossing a habit."

 Cordless vs corded (countertop) water flossers

 If you have space (approx 6 x 6 inches) for one in your bathroom, we recommend going for a countertop over a cordless water flosser.
-If it is cordless that you’re interested in, we make a few more suggestions in our best cordless water flosser post.
-There is no evidence to suggest one is better than the other.
-There are scientific studies that confirm the effectiveness of both.
+There is no evidence to suggest one is better than the other — scientific studies confirm the effectiveness of both types.
 In our own hands-on testing, we have found them to be as effective as each other.